• Recipes

 If you're a fan of New Orleans Creole cuisine, you're probably already familiar with beignets, and if you're a fan of chocolate you'll LOVE these chocolate beignets!
 Chocolate filled yeast-puffed pastries deep fried and covered with mountains of powdered sugar, and easier to make than you think!

-These goodies are perfect with as a dessert for New Orleans BBQ Shrimp recipe and taste great with a cup of coffee!
+These goodies are perfect with as a dessert for New Orleans BBQ Shrimp recipe and taste great with a latte!
+And if you still want more chocolate, check out my Matilda's Chocolate Cake and my Hot Chocolate Mug Cake!
+And check out my Brownies with Cream Cheese Frosting!

 chocolate beignets popeyes recipe